 What future do we want for the Pantanal?

-The 'Pantanal +10' project monitors the situation of the Pantanal's inhabitants, the environmental impact of agricultural and livestock expansion, mining and the effects of climate change.
+The 'Pantanal +10' project monitors the situation of the Pantanal's inhabitants, the environmental impact and the effects of climate change.

 To address the question, 'What future do we want for the Pantanal?', photographer José Medeiros has committed to portraying the transformations of the biome over 10 years (2020 to 2030), bringing together artists, entrepreneurs, environmentalists, and social movements in a collective effort to safeguard the biological and cultural diversity of the world's largest wetland.